+91-99900-22835 | firstname.lastname@example.org

 Anyone will tell you that I plod my way across the globe at a painstakingly slow pace, just ask my parents in Nuneaton who had to wait for FOUR christmas’ to spend one with me.
 I get side tracked rather easily and accounting for my footsteps over the past decade does not come naturally.

 So now I shall try my best to give you an honest answer.
 How I, a solo female, has managed to travel the world for a very long time without robbing a bank or finding a pot of money at the end of a rainbow.
-It might be more simple than you could have ever imagined and perhaps, even, help you on your way to living the life of a constant traveller.
+It might be more simple than you could have ever imagined and perhaps, even, help you on your way to living the life of a constant traveler.

 First there has to be a desire to go.
 A desire enough to make you research your ideal destination.